mCRL2org/mCRL2/doc/sphinx/source/developer_manual/libraries/atermpp/aterm_library.rst

 TODO: describe aterm traits occurring in type_traits.h.

-Also the search and replace algorithms of section :ref:`atermpp_programming_algorithms` can be applied to `MyTerm`.
+Also the search and replace algorithms of section :ref:`atermpp_programming_algorithms` can be applied to `Expression`.

 .. _atermpp_programming_algorithms:

-ATerm algorithms
+Aterm algorithms
 ----------------

 For the `atermpp` library a couple of algorithms are defined.
 Most